Theresa May and senior Tories hit back at Boris Johnson over his claims Brexit plans ‘deranged’

 “Boris is a great mate of mine, we have a very knockabout friendship, but quite a lot of his ideas, I think, are good headlines but not necessarily good policies.”

+The head of the European Research Group defended Mr Johnson's comments about the Prime Minister's approach to Brexit, saying that "Boris says the sort of thing that other members of the Conservative Party say, he just always says it in a more elegant and pointed way, because his command of the English language is so good, so I wouldn't think it's anything more than that".

+Mr Rees-Mogg also said he feared Mrs May "would compromise on Chequers in the wrong direction [by making concessions to the EU] and that would be a grave error".

-Mrs May used her own interview with The Sunday Times to set out new plans for a stamp duty surcharge of between 1%-3% on the price of property bought by people and businesses who do not pay tax in Britain.
+Mrs May used her own interview with The Sunday Times to set out new plans for a stamp duty surcharge of between one and three percent on the price of property bought by people and businesses who do not pay tax in Britain.

 The money raised would go towards measures to tackle rough sleeping.